 People Depend on Biodiversity and Nature

 The biodiversity crisis is threatening the very foundation of our existence.
 Beyond our natural resources, our security, health, and well-being are all at increasing risk.
 We stand to lose valuable ecosystem services like water filtration, air purification, pollination, and zoonotic disease buffering.
-Biodiversity loss is one of the top three threats to the global economy.
 Tackling the biodiversity crisis is also a cultural and moral imperative, as well as an obligation we hold to future generations.
+Biodiversity loss is one of the top three threats to the global economy and is the third most severe risk on a global scale over the next 10 years.
+This puts biodiversity loss and ecosystem collapse as the fourth fastest deteriorating global risk over the next decade in terms of severity

 Ensuring equitable access to nature